sinch/docs/docs/conversation/conversation-channel-support/conversation-whatsapp.md

 ###### Card Messages

 WhatsApp channel provides a limited native support for **Card Messages**.
-If you only include text choices in your Card Message then Conversation API is able to use a rich message format on WhatsApp, otherwise your message will be transcoded as media message with plaintext caption:
+If you only include text choices in your Card Message then Conversation API is able to use a rich message format on WhatsApp, otherwise your message will be transcoded as media message, with plaintext caption.

 ---